asav13/ImageIndexer/README.md

 An AngularJS web application fetches the image index from the API and displays it in a table.
 It provides a search utility in the form of filters.

-## Run the application - step-by-step guide
-1. If you don't have either Python3 or NodeJS installed, make sure to download them first:
+## Dependancies
+Python3 and NodeJS are needed to run the applications.
 	- https://www.python.org/downloads/
 	- https://nodejs.org/en/download/

+## Run the application - step-by-step guide
+1. If you don't have either Python3 or NodeJS installed, make sure to download them first.

 2. Go to ImageIndexer\back-end\API and run
 ```